 Your vehicle is equipped with the child restraint anchorage system called LATCH, which stands for Lower Anchors and Tether for CHildren.
 The LATCH system provides for the installation of the child restraint without using the vehicle seat belt.
-All three rear seating positions have lower anchorages that are capable of accommodating LATCH-compatible child seats having flexible, webbingmounted lower attachments.
+All three rear seating positions ing LATCH-compatible child seats having flexible, webbing-mounted lower attachments.
 Child seats with fixed lower attachments must be installed in the outboard positions only.
 Regardless of the specific type of lower attachment, NEVER install LATCH-compatible child seats such that two seats share a common lower anchorage.
 If you are installing LATCH-compatible child restraints in adjacent rear seating positions, you can use the LATCH anchors or the vehicle's seat belt for the outboard position, but you must use the vehicle's seat belt at the center position.
 If your child restraints are not LATCH-compatible, you can only install the child restraints using the vehicle's seat belts.
-Please refer to Installing the Child Restraint System for typical installation instructions.
+Please refer to "Installing the Child Restraint System" for typical installation instructions.